nguyenhuyanhh/nlp_speech/README.md

 # nlp_speech
-This library performs speech file conversion using [SoX](http://sox.sourceforge.net), and speech recognition using Google Cloud Speech API.
+This library performs speech file conversion using [SoX](http://sox.sourceforge.net), speaker diarization using [LIUM](http://www-lium.univ-lemans.fr/diarization/doku.php/), and speech recognition using [Google Cloud Speech API](https://cloud.google.com/speech/).

 ## Requirements

+1. Linux
+1. Python (both 2.7 and 3.5 works)
+1. Java (at least 1.6)

-A Linux system and Python (both 2.7 and 3.5 works).
-This library is mainly developed on Python 2.7.12 on Lubuntu 16.04.1 LTS.
+This library is developed using Python 2.7.12 on Lubuntu 16.04.1 LTS.
+The Java environment is 1.8.0_101.

 ## Setup